AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 Notice that within the scope of the `changeName` function, we can indeed observe that `person` points to this object: `{ name: 'Jane' }`.
 But of course, this doesn't affect the pointer argument—it's still pointing to the original location in memory, and the object there is left untouched.

+## Call Them Whatever You Want

+Object references, references, pointers—**these are all valid terms**.
+The point isn't to get into terminology wars with people online about pass by value vs. pass by reference.
+At the end of the day, you may all be talking about the same thing, with just a slightly different understanding.

+The reason I recommend using terms like pointer or *point* is because it's a very **tactile** term.
+You can almost picture a variable pointing to *something* in memory.
+This can make it easier to visualize memory models and understand what's going on.
+Plus, as we saw, it's confusing to talk about *pass by reference* when there are really two distinct definitions for the term *reference*.

+But now that you understand what references really are in JavaScript, you can continue to use this term just like everyone else does to avoid confusing others.

 ## Summary: JavaScript Is Not Pass by Reference

 Let's recap what we covered in this post:

-1. What some languages call "object references" are really pointers.
-It helps to think of them as pointers explicitly so we don't confuse the term *reference* as it's used in "object reference" with how it's used in "pass by reference."
+1. What some languages call "object references" can be thought of as pointers.
+It helps to think of them as pointers so we don't confuse the term *reference* as it's used in "object reference" with how it's used in "pass by reference."
 2. True references are aliases.
 The "reference" in "pass by reference" is about aliases, not "object references."
-3. Pointers are variables that store data indirectly, by means of capturing the memory address where that data resides.
+3. Pointers are variables that store data indirectly, via memory addresses.
-4. In pass by value, the formal parameters receive copies of the arguments' values.
+4. In pass by value, the formal parameter receives a copy of the argument's value.
-5. In pass by reference, the formal parameters are aliases for the arguments that are passed in.
+5. In pass by reference, the formal parameter is an alias for the argument passed in.
 6. When we pass a pointer by value, the formal parameter receives a copy of the memory address to which the argument is pointing.
 This lets us modify the underlying object being pointed to.

-And that about does it!
-I hope you now understand why JavaScript is pass by value and not pass by reference.
+And that about sums it up!